duncbind/portfolio/finalprojectpt1.md

 * This data will be used to demonstrate the sheer volume of federally incarcerated individuals who are imprisoned because of drug charges.
 By priming the audience with this information they will hopefully view the rest of the data visuals with this volume in mind, and that even success rates of 8% - 25% would remove a huge portion of individuals from the federal prison system.

 ***
+Demographics, success rates, specific drug use of Drug courts in 2019 - Source: [National Drug Court Resource Center](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwil56eYtcP7AhUeEGIAHfUzBAoQFnoECAoQAQ&url=https%3A%2F%2Fndcrc.org%2Fwp-content%2Fuploads%2F2022%2F08%2FPCP_2022_HighlightsInsights_DigitalRelease.pdf&usg=AOvVaw0XmzCVtTp_VojnRNlpOeHW)

+* This Data will be used to demonstrate the efficacy of Drug court.
+It may eventually be measured against U.S. population demographics if such a comparison will be beneficial to the narrative.

+***
 Treatment Court Federal Appropriations 2014-2019 - Source: [National Drug Court Resource Center](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwil56eYtcP7AhUeEGIAHfUzBAoQFnoECAoQAQ&url=https%3A%2F%2Fndcrc.org%2Fwp-content%2Fuploads%2F2022%2F08%2FPCP_2022_HighlightsInsights_DigitalRelease.pdf&usg=AOvVaw0XmzCVtTp_VojnRNlpOeHW))